kratorr/6_password_strength/README.md

 # How to Install

 Python 3 should be already installed.
+You can also download blacklist of passwords [Blacklist](http://dazzlepod.com/site_media/txt/passwords.txt)

 # Quickstart

-The program must be run using the console, the required argument is the file with blacklist passwords.
+The program must be run using the console, the required argument is the file with blacklist of passwords.

 How to run:
 ```bash
 $ python3 password_strength.py <file_path>
 ```
-Example of blacklist passwords:
+Example of blacklist of passwords:
 ```bash
 $ cat passwords.txt
 1234567